RedhawkSDR/redhawk/README.md

 * Providing better awareness of resource utilization on the host computer
 * Adding better support for creating FEI Devices written in Python
 * Addressing numerous Discrepancy Reports (DRs)

-**[Release of TuneFilterDecimate 2.0.1 for the REDHAWK 2.0 series](https://github.com/RedhawkSDR/TuneFilterDecimate/releases/tag/2.0.1) (July 29, 2016)** - TuneFilterDecimate 2.0.1 resolves the following issue:

-* Fixed calculation of SRI keyword `CHAN_RF` for tuning mode `NORM`

-**[Release of FileWriter 4.0.2 for the REDHAWK 2.0 series](https://github.com/redhawksdr/FileWriter/releases/tag/4.0.2) (July 5, 2016)** - FileWriter 4.0.2 resolves the following issues:

-* Fixed feature that starts a new file following a retune
-* Fixed initial configuration of overridden property values
-* Fixed several bugs with recording timer

-**[Release of USRP_UHD 3.0.2 for the REDHAWK 1.10 series](https://github.com/redhawksdr/USRP_UHD/releases/tag/3.0.2) (May 11, 2016)** - USRP_UHD 3.0.2 resolves the following issues:

-* Fixed error causing invalid SRI to be sent for all allocations after the initial allocation
-* Added node-config script to the DeviceAdded node-config script to the Device
-* Fixed error causing Ubuntu build failure

-**[Release of REDHAWK 2.0.1](https://github.com/redhawksdr/redhawk/releases/tag/2.0.1) (April 15, 2016)** - The effort in REDHAWK 2.0.1 focused on:

-* Enhancing the level of control that a system deployer has to customize the reservation schema used to manage computing resources
-* Adding Python operators and Java methods to simplify common arithmetic operations on BulkIO time stamps
-* Addressing numerous Discrepancy Reports (DRs)

-**[Release of REDHAWK 2.0.0](https://github.com/redhawksdr/redhawk/releases/tag/2.0.0) (December 10, 2016)** - The effort in REDHAWK 2.0.0 focused on improving system management, establishing a core set of REDHAWK assets, and enhancing the IDE user experience, including:

-* improving processing performance
-* promoting consistency among core assets
-* improving and focusing on a comprehensive set of core assets, including the addition of Waveforms
-* providing an improved user experience by re-implementing IDE diagrams for Waveforms and Nodes
-* adding IDE support for REDHAWK shared library projects
-* adding IDE support for differentiating projects with namespaces

 ## Copyrights
 This work is protected by Copyright.
 Please refer to the [Copyright File](COPYRIGHT) for updated copyright information.